RenierM26/ha-ezviz/README.md

-Updated Ezviz HA component making use of latest version of pyEzviz (API behind the integration).
+Updated Ezviz HA component making use of latest version of pyEzviz (API behind the integration). (**Basically Beta version of ha component with up to date changes)

 Install: